-- 6. Use the White Balance drop-down menu to select how the white balance settings are controlled: - Automatic: The camera will automatically control the white balance. - Custom: Manually set the Red and Blue levels. - 7.
+- 4. For each head, click Head [#] to select the head to enhance.
+(This option is disabled for All Heads.) - a.
+Use the White Balance drop-down menu to select how the white balance settings are controlled: - Automatic: The camera will automatically control the white balance. - Custom: Manually set the Red and Blue levels. - b.
 Click to select the checkbox for Dominant Color Compensation to enable an alternate auto white balance algorithm which should be used when a large area in the field of view contains one color.
 For example, a camera that is overlooking a grass field.
-For this example, the Dominant Color Compensation white balance mode will improve the white balance to a more neutral color. - 8.
+For this example, the Dominant Color Compensation white balance mode will improve the white balance to a more neutral color. - 5.
 Click Apply to save the settings.